DIRECTLab/carla-energy-consumption/docs/add_new_vehicle_UE5.md

 * [CarlaDocs: Content authoring - vehicles](https://carla-ue5.readthedocs.io/en/latest/tuto_content_authoring_vehicles/)
 * [UE4 Add vehicle to Carla](https://www.youtube.com/watch?v=0F3ugwkISGk) (Even though this video is for adding a vehicle into UE4, it was still very helpful as the process for UE5 is similar.)

-Possibly helpful Videos
+Possibly helpful Videos for the future
 * [UE4 Adding Trailer to Vehicle](https://www.youtube.com/watch?v=mJufrK7RkeI)

-## Software Requirements
+## Software Used
-* I used `blender 3.0.1` to export the Kenworth Truck
+* `blender v3.0.1`
+* `carla v0.10.0`
+* `UnrealEngine v5.5`

 ## Process
 *Generally was able to follow the Carla Docs and the video for adding a vehicle.
 Below are the things I changed, or just had to figure out where the docs were vague or unclear.*

 Note: This is the process I followed for adding the [kenworthTruck_Old.fbx](../models/kenworth_trucks/kenworthTruck_Old.fbx).
 Which already had the bones rigged up.
 I essentially started my work from `07:30` in the [UE4 Add vehicle to Carla](https://www.youtube.com/watch?v=0F3ugwkISGk) video.
-Following the carla docs starting at the "Export" heading down.
+Following the carla docs starting at the "Export" heading, down.
 The part of the Docs above that heading seemed right and were helpful to understand, but I did not do them myself to get the KenworthTruck model working as the FBX model I was given already had the bones rigged up for the wheels and body.

-1. I imported `kenworthTruck_Old.fbx` into Blender.
+1. Imported `kenworthTruck_Old.fbx` into Blender.
     * Deleted a lot of the materials, see [Crash on Import](#unreal-editor-crashes-trying-to-import-kenworthtruckfbx).
 Left 6 materials: `Metal_Coated_tqm`, `Tire_tqm`, `Glass_Glossy_Orange`, `Car_Paint_tqm`, `Glass_Basic_tqm`, and `Glass_Black_tqm`.
     * Added bone constraints to the wheels to make sure they stay in position and only rotate the expected directions.
 See [UE4 Add vehicle to Carla](https://www.youtube.com/watch?v=0F3ugwkISGk) at time `07:30`.
     * Exported as [kenworthTruck_Updated.fbx](../models/kenworth_trucks/kenworthTruck_Updated.fbx) with these settings
     ![Blender Export Settings Image](../images/blender_export_settings.png)
+    * I did not have any seperate doors, glass, lights, raycast mesh,  or collision mesh made in blender.
+Only had the bodywork/chassis with wheels to export

-2. Imported Truck into CarlaUE5
+2. Importing Truck into CarlaUE5
+    * Set the file filter to `FBX skeletal meshes(*.fbx)`, this makes sure the right import settings shwo up when you pick your file.
+    * I used all of the default settings, and clicked `Import All`.

+3. Setting Vehicle up
+    * I followed the CarlaDocs almost to the letter here, skipping a couple parts for the doors and lights which I did not make for the Kenworth Truck.
+    * Changing Materials: I found that CarlaUE5 had some really good vehicle materials that come with it.
+        * Replaced some of the materials with the better ones.
+            * `Metal_Coated_tqm` -> `BrushedAluminiumBlack_Inst`
+            * `Tire_tqm` -> `Rubber_Inst`
+            * `Car_Paint_tqm` -> `MI_Blue`
+            * `Glass_Basic_tqm` -> `MI_Glass`
+    * I used the automatic collision mesh generation, with the Multi-convex hull.
-    *
+    * Vehicle Movement Component
+        * Was able to follow docs here and they worked.
+I will likely need to go back and figure out a more accurate Torque Curve graph, as I just made one up for it to work.
+        * I need to do more research as I only have a basic understanding of the Torque curve and gear ratios settings, so I left the gears as default settins for now.
+Later could alter those settings to more accurately simulate the real life performance of the Kenworth truck.
+        * I just looked up average mass, width, and height for a kenworth 6-wheeler, and used that for the last step.

+4. Accessing Vehicle to load for manual control on client side
-    * Note the accessor from the client side when you make a csv file for your vehicle is as follows `vehicle.MAKE.MODEL`.
+    * The accessor from the client side when you make a csv file for your vehicle, see [kenworth.csv](../input/examples/kenworth.csv), is as follows `vehicle.MAKE.MODEL`.
 Ie. `vehicle.kenworth.truck` is what loaded the kenworth truck.
 The Make and Model fields are set when editting `VehicleParameters.json`.

-    * Added the following to `VehicleParameters.json` located `~/CarlaUE5/Unreal/CarlaUnreal/Content/Carla/Config` to make the Kenworth accessible through the PythonAPI.
+    * The docs do not really say much about this for Carla UE5.
+You need to add your vehicle to `VehicleParameters.json` located `~/CarlaUE5/Unreal/CarlaUnreal/Content/Carla/Config`.
+    * My added entry for the Kenworth Truck.
         ```json
         {
             "Make": "kenworth",
             "Model": "truck",
             "Class": "/Game/Carla/Blueprints/Vehicles/KenworthTruck/BP_KenworthTruck.BP_KenworthTruck_C",
             "NumberOfWheels": 4,
             "Generation": -1,
             "ObjectType": "",
             "BaseType": "truck",
             "SpecialType": "",
             "HasDynamicDoors": false,
             "HasLights": false,
             "RecommendedColors": [
                 {
                     "R": 0,
                     "G": 0,
                     "B": 0,
                     "A": 0
                 }
             ],
             "SupportedDrivers": []
         }
         ```

 ## Errors
-*These are errors and their fixes I encountered during first time setup.
-Hopefully you will find them helpful should you need debugging during your setup.*
+*These are errors and fixes encountered during setup.
+Hopefully you will find them helpful.*
 ### Unreal Editor crashes trying to import `KenworthTruck.fbx`
 * Crash Report from Unreal Editor
     ```